benbaptist/luminos/README.md

 luminos path_to_dir
 ```

-Upon starting Luminos, an interactive shell session is initiated, allowing the LLM to interact with the directory specified.
+Upon starting Luminos, an interactive session is initiated, allowing the LLM to interact with the directory specified.
 Utilize the LLM's capabilities to manage tasks, ask questions, or perform actions within the shell environment.

 ## Examples

 Explore a few examples of how Luminos can enhance your daily tasks:

 - **File Management:** Instruct the LLM to rename, move, or modify files based on specific criteria.
+- **Software Development:** Start Luminos within a project's directory, and ask it to make code revisions.
+Most of Luminos itself was written this way.
 - **Data Analysis:** Leverage the LLM for data analysis, sorting, and summarization tasks.
-- **HTTP Communication:** Conduct HTTP requests through the shell for interaction with online resources.
 - **Terminal Operations:** Get assistance and guidance from the LLM for executing commands and complex operations in the shell.

 ## Project Background